jbcodeforce/autonomous-car-mgr/docs/index.md

 ## A benchmark application

-To support the discussions addressed in this repository, I will use a simple application using API Gateway, Lambda, DynamoDB and adds feature on top of it.
+To support the discussions addressed in this repository, I will use a simple application using API Gateway, Lambda, DynamoDB and add some logging and monitoring features on top of it.

 The application starts with the simplest deployment as illustrated in the following diagrams:

 ![](./diagrams/acm-base.drawio.png)